ASSEMBLY OPERATOR III

-- A minimum of 2 years of related work experience and/or training in using microscope in assembly, working with different types of catheter materials, or other similar medical devices with small parts in a manufacturing environment is required.
+- 5+ years of related work experience and/or training in using microscope in assembly, working with different types of catheter materials, or other similar medical devices with small parts in a manufacturing environment is preferred.

 - Ability to read and write proficiently in English